shaloo/docs.arcana/docs/ca/introduction/use-cases.md

 ## Staking/Restaking

 Restaking requires users to bring assets or derivatives to specific chains.
-Arcana enables users to stake or restake assets on a protocol running on a single chain (e.g., Polygon) by leveraging their unified balance across multiple chains.
+Arcana enables users to stake or restake assets on a protocol running on a single chain (for example, Polygon) by leveraging their unified balance across multiple chains.
 For instance, a user with ETH on Ethereum and Arbitrum can stake and restake seamlessly on another chain without manual transfers.

 This allows users from multiple EVM ecosystems to participate in the protocol